 Image no longer available

-2. Step right foot forward and bend knees to drop into a lunge.
+2. Step right foot forward and bend right knee, keeping left knee straight.
 As right knee bends, hinge forward at hips and plant left hand on the ground.

 6. Continue alternating, completing 10 reps total (5 on each side).